Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Renfe's Media Distancia are regional trains operated by CAF locomotives that run on medium-distance routes not covered by Avant high-speed trains.
 Most Media Distancia trains have one class.
 However, there are some that will have Turista (Second Class) and Preferente (First Class).
 These trains also have spaces for bicycles, and all seats are equipped with power sockets and reading lights.

-Cheap train tickets from Agres to Alicante Terminal
+How do I find cheap train tickets from Agres to Alicante Terminal?

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.